detekt/detekt/docs/_posts/2019-03-03-configure-detekt-on-root-project.md

     buildUponDefaultConfig = true
 }
 ```
-Make sure to specify the `input` parameter or no sources get located and _detekt_ won't run!
+Make sure to specify the `input` parameter or no sources are found and _detekt_ won't run!

 Having such a task can save up to 500ms per module in CI runs.